winterpetrichor/SSSSS/README.md

 ## Potential future updates

+\* Only show QR code when decrypting seed
+\* Scan QR code for seed encryption
+\* Copy decrypted seed to clipboard
 \* Include the option to inconspicuously append the secrets onto files, such as jpegs, mp3s, etc. without rendering them unreadable
 \* Optional TOTP
 \* Optional asymmetric encryption
 \* Optional hardware key support
-*These are listed in the order I intend to tackle them, at the time of writing.
+*I don't have a particular sequence planned for these, but I'll probably tackle them in order of difficulty, starting with the easiest first.
 If you feel strongly about any one of these, or any other feature for that matter, please feel free to contact me.*

 ## Execution